Easter activities and books for kids

 Egg and spoon race

-Kids will love this easy, fun race that can be played indoor or outdoors.
+Kids will love this easy, fun race that can be played indoors or outdoors.
 All you need is a spoon and egg for each person who is playing.
 Each child balances their egg on their spoon and runs as fast as they can to the finish line.
 The first one to make it without dropping their egg wins.
 To avoid any mess (especially if you're playing indoors) hard boil the eggs and leave them to cool before the race begins.

 Bunny hop race

 Add cotton wool bunny tails to a sack or pillowcase for this bunny hop race.
-As in a normal sack race, children put both feet in their sack or pillow case and hold it up around their waist, bunny-hopping to the finish line.
+As in a normal sack race, children put both feet in their sack or pillowcase and hold it up around their waist, bunny-hopping to the finish line.
 The winning bunny gets a carrot!